RODDY064/Cal/README.md

 # Cal 📅

-Welcome to the Calendar Landing Page project!
-This project aims to create a simple and intuitive landing page for a calendar application.
-The landing page serves as the entry point for users to learn about the features of the calendar application and encourages them to sign up or explore further.
+Welcome to Cal the Calculator Landing Page project!
+This project aims to create a simple and intuitive landing page for a calculator application.
+The landing page serves as the entry point for users to learn about the features of the calculator application and encourages them to try it out or explore further.

 ## Features